asushares/stack/README.md

-# ASU SHARES CDS Consent Sandbox FHIR Controller
+# ASU SHARES FHIR Sandbox Controller

 This project provides a turnkey FHIR controller for loading FHIR seed data into a locally running [ASU SHARES](https://www.asushares.com) software stack.
 You may download an entire stack configuration from https://foundry.hl7.org.